rpglab/rpglab.github.io/news/_posts/2023-06-19-Mingjian-PhD-Defense.md

 * Here is <a class="" target="_blank" href="/pdfs/team/2023-06-19_Mingjian_Dissertation.pdf">Mingjian's PhD Dissertation</a>.

 * Mingjian has received an offer from academia.
-He will start his first job as a faculty (associate professor-equivalent) in the Department of Electrical and Information Engineering at Hubei University of Automative Technology, Hubei, China, in August 2023.
+He will start his first job as a faculty (associate professor-equivalent) in the Department of Electrical and Information Engineering at Hubei University of Automotive Technology, Hubei, China, in August 2023.

 ![](/images/news/2023.06.19_Defense_Slide-1.PNG)